aggregat4/dendriform/README.md

 1. ~~Implement indent and unindent with TAB and SHIFT+TAB~~
 1. ~~BUG: only allow unindent when a parent and a grandparent are currently available (rendered)~~
 1. ~~BUG: focus handling on indent/unindent is not correct~~
-1. BUG: writing a new node name, and quickly indenting can cause the node name to disappear (since rerender happens before rename command arrived at store)
+1. ~~BUG: writing a new node name, and quickly indenting can cause the node name to disappear (since rerender happens before rename command arrived at store)~~
-1. Clean up the utility code and see if we can sensibly split stuff into modules that make sense (at least cursor-utils or dom-utils? maybe node-utils for DOM stuff on div.nodes?)
+1. ~~Clean up the utility code and see if we can sensibly split stuff into modules that make sense (at least cursor-utils or dom-utils? maybe node-utils for DOM stuff on div.nodes?)~~
 1. Implement undo/redo (command pattern refactoring)
+1. Implement focus on *first child node* when loading page
 1. Implement moving up and down with arrow keys and maintaining approximate character position
 1. Implement moving nodes up and down with ALT+SHIFT+ARROWUP/ARROWDOWN (or CTRL+UPARROW/DOWNARROW?)
 1. Implement navigating to the end and beginning of the tree with CTRL+HOME/END (or whatever the mac equivalent is?)